mihaigalos/fun/attiny10_rgb/README.md

 ## Prerequisites

-Breakout for AtTiny10, i.e. : hardware/TinyOne.
+- breakout for AtTiny10, i.e. : hardware/TinyOne.
 - make.exe in PATH
 - avr-objcopy.exe in PATH
 - environment variable Tiny10DescriptionFiles pointing to the AtTiny10